rt671/DSA/BST.md

 # Binary Search Trees
 The most efficient solution for any BST question can be considered as an O(h) solution.
+Many questions of BST can be solved with the property that inorder is a sorted sequence.

 - **Search in a BST**
 In BT, do any traversal (pre/in/post/level): O(n)